 2025-2026 MIT Dining Meal Plans

-Investing in a meal plan guarantees easy access to healthy, nutritious meals 7 days a week for 4 meal periods a day.
+Investing in a meal plan guarantees easy access to healthy, nutritious meals seven days a week, with four meal periods a day.

 All MIT students (including graduate students!) are welcome to enroll in a meal plan.

-Undergraduates living in a residents with in-house dining programs are required to enroll in a meal plan.
+Undergraduates living in a residence with an in-house dining program are required to enroll in a meal plan.

 Those residence halls include: Baker House, Maseeh Hall, McCormick Hall, New Vassar, Next House, and Simmons Hall.